The gentle giants. The Apollo of dogs. The Great Dane.

 Lucy is content to sit on the edge of the ottoman.
 She doesn’t need her own dog bed or space in the house.
 She sits where – and how – her people do.

-Sadly, their lifespan is often on the shorter side.
+Sadly, the Great Dane Lifespan is often on the shorter side.

 Because of their size, they are susceptible to a variety of health problems that can shorten the number of years they have with you.
-Enlarged hearts, thyroid problems, hip dysplasia, bloat, and osteoarthritis are some of the issues that have been known to affect this breed.
+Enlarged hearts, thyroid problems, hip dysplasia, bloat or gastric torsion, and osteoarthritis are some of the issues that have been known to affect this breed.

 Lucy is eight years old, which means that she is a senior and is likely towards the end of her life based on the average amount of years that a Great Dane lives.

-Number one health concern for the breed is bloat.
+Number one health concern for the Great Dane breed is bloat.

 There is no surefire way to prevent bloat outside of the surgical procedure, and vets aren’t completely sure what causes it.
 Generally eating smaller meals throughout the day and not exercising immediately after eating will help to minimalize the threat of bloat, but it will not eradicate it altogether.